-Weaknesses of the study Formatted: Not Highlight Despite gathering data from multicentric RCTs, the information included was not powered enough to relate the clinical effects to AIMT.
+Weaknesses of the study

+Despite gathering data from multicentric RCTs, the information included was not powered enough to relate the clinical effects to AIMT.
 Furthermore, observational studies may be more adequate than RCTs to evaluate safety, as these may include patients that are usually excluded from RCTs and the follow-up is frequently longer.
-Formatted: Not Highlight Lastly the magnitude of effects may have been exaggerated by a stricter patient Formatted: Not Highlight selection, and a higher level of study site selection and interventionist proficiency comparing with the real world.
-The PROBE design of all studies has greater similarities with everyday clinical practice and is more cost-effective than double-blinded RCT, 46 Nonetheless, PROBE Field Code Changed studies eliminate placebo effect, a phenomenon not discarded in blind sham- controlled trials, and are more likely to lead to researcher and patient $biases{A}^{46}$ and to Field Code Changed patient drop-out after randomization.
+Lastly the magnitude of effects may have been exaggerated by a stricter patient selection, and a higher level of study site selection and interventionist proficiency comparing with the real world.

+The PROBE design of all studies has greater similarities with everyday clinical practice and is more cost-effective than double-blinded RCT.
+46 Nonetheless, PROBE studies eliminate placebo effect, a phenomenon not discarded in blind shamcontrolled trials, and are more likely to lead to researcher and patient biases46 and to patient drop-out after randomization.

-In stroke trials it is customary to provide outcomes at 90 days, 47 However, Field Code Changed spontaneous neurological recovery usually ceases only after six months, 47, so longer Field Code Changed follow-ups could have more accurately predicted the endpoints.
+In stroke trials it is customary to provide outcomes at 90 days.47 However, spontaneous neurological recovery usually ceases only after six months47, so longer follow-ups could have more accurately predicted the endpoints.

-Finally, another limitation was the overall moderate risk of bias - all trials had PROBE design, most were industry funded, five were stopped early, and one had Formatted: Not Highlight retrospective registration.
-Nevertheless, previous reports noted that industrysponsored studies can accurately report outcomes48 and that in truncated trials for Field Code Changed efficacy treatment effects may not be substantially larger than for completed trials, 49 Field Code Changed
+Finally, another limitation was the overall moderate risk of bias - all trials had PROBE design, most were industry funded, five were stopped early, and one had retrospective registration.
+Nevertheless, previous reports noted that industry-sponsored studies can accurately report outcomes48 and that in truncated trials for efficacy treatment effects may not be substantially larger than for completed trials.49 occlusion will require restructuring of comprehensive stroke centres and of interventional neuroradiologists training in order to enhance the available resources.
+Due to the baseline characteristics of the included population, the pooled clinical benefit attributable to AIMT may only be applicable to patients younger than 85 years old with large vessel anterior circulation strokes and if the intervention is performed within 6 to 8 hours from ictus.
+Of note, adding thrombectomy to standard IV rt-PA opens the conventional treatment window from 4.5 hours to at least 6 hours in ischemic stroke due to large vessel occlusion.